-The Complainant has adduced evidence that the Panel accepts, namely Annex 2 to the Complaint, that the Complaint is the registered owner of the International trademark for BOURSO No. 3009973 registered on February 22, 2000 ("the BOURSO trademark.").
+The Complainant has adduced evidence that the Panel accepts, namely Annex 2 to the Complaint, that the Complainant is the owner of the registered international trademark for ARCELORMITTAL, Registration No.947686 and registered on August 3, 2007 ("the ARCELORMITTAL trademark").

-It will be seen therefore that the trademark was registered well before the disputed domain name was registered, which was on November 4, 2023, as is demonstrated by Annex 4 to the Complaint.
+It will be seen therefore that the trademark was registered well before the disputed domain name was registered, which was on December 28, 2023.
 The Complainant has verified that the Respondent is the registrant of the disputed domain name.

-The Panel next finds that the disputed domain name is confusingly similar to the BOURSO trademark for the following reasons.
+The Panel next finds that the disputed domain name is confusingly similar to the ARCELORMITTAL trademark for the following reasons.

-First, the domain name includes the entirety of the BOURSO trademark.
-Accordingly, it is clear that the domain name has been inspired by and is an attempt to copy the BOURSO trademark.
-It is also clear and has been held many times in prior UDRP decisions that when internet users see an entire trademark used in a domain name in this way, they naturally conclude that the domain name is an official domain name of the trademark owner, in the present case the Complainant.
-Secondly, the domain name also includes, as a prefix to the trademark, the generic word "group" and a hyphen.
-It is well established that a generic word cannot negate a finding of confusing similarity that is otherwise established, as it is in the present case.
-The word "group" would be interpreted by internet users to mean the corporate group of which the Complainant is the principal constituent.
-Likewise, features such as a hyphen cannot alter the meaning of the domain name.
-Internet users who see the entire domain name would therefore naturally conclude that the entire domain name is related to the Complainant's corporate group and that the Complainant had authorised the domain name and the inclusion in it of the BOURSO trademark, none of which is true.
-In this particular case, internet users would also conclude that the domain name was owned by a person or entity that was entitled to assert that it was related to the Boursorama bank, the name under which the Complainant conducts its extensive online banking business.
-Internet users would also conclude that the entire domain name would lead to an official website of the Complainant, which is also not true.
+First, the domain name includes the entirety of the ARCELORMITTAL trademark.
+Accordingly, it is clear that the domain name has been inspired by and is an attempt to copy the ARCELORMITTAL trademark.
+It is also clear and has been held many times in prior UDRP decisions that when internet users see an entire trademark used in a domain name in this way, they will naturally conclude that the domain name is an official domain name of the trademark owner, in the present case the Complainant.
+Secondly, the Respondent has made an obvious misspelling of the trademark in the domain name, deleting the letter "I" where first appearing and replacing it with the letter "i", a characteristic typosquatting practice which gives the impression that the domain name is an official domain name of the Complainant.
+That misspelling does not negate a finding of confusing similarity but actually re-inforces it, as internet users would assume that the misspelling had been done by accident and that the domain name was a domain name of the Complainant or registered with its consent.

+Internet users would also assume that the domain name was an official domain name of the Complainant and that it would lead to an official website of the Complainant, which is untrue.

-Finally, the "dot.com" suffix is disregarded for the purposes of assessing confusing similarity, as it could not negate the clear impression that the domain name is confusingly similar to the trademark, which it clearly is.
+Finally, the "dot.net" suffix is disregarded for the purposes of assessing confusing similarity, as it could not negate the clear impression that the domain name is confusingly similar to the trademark, which it is.

-The Panel therefore finds that the disputed domain name is confusingly similar to the BOURSO trademark and that this conclusion is supported by the prior UDRP decisions cited by the Complainant.
+The Panel therefore finds that the disputed domain name is confusingly similar to the ARCELORMITTAL trademark and that this conclusion is supported by the prior UDRP decisions cited by the Complainant.